gemerden/pycicle/README.md

          Sayer(say_it).gui()
      ```

-     or from the command line: run as normal and one the command line type: `> python sayit.py --gui`.
+     or from the command line: run with `.cmd()` and on the command line type: `> python sayit.py --gui`.

-6. An example of using sub-parsers can be found below in "Configuring Subparsers".
-An example of auto-generation of a parser from a function can be found above in "Features".
+6. An example of using sub-parsers can be found below in "Configuration/Configuring Subparsers".
+An example of auto-generation of a parser from a function can be found above in "Configuration/Creating a Parser from a Function".

 ## Using the GUI